ASCT: Atlantis Source Connectivity Toolbox

 The project was supported by National Science Center (PL) and the Faculty of Philosophy, Jagiellonian University.
 Thank you!

-Questions, suggestions and any kind of nice words can be sent to: m [dot] wyczesany [at the domain] uj.edu [finished with] pl
+Questions, suggestions and nice words can be sent to: m [dot] wyczesany [at the domain] uj.edu [finished with] pl

 In memory of Adam Labaza, who greatly contributed to our works and passed away in 2021.